torvalds/linux/Documentation/networking/arcnet-hardware.rst

 	     on 16-bit cards, it might be 2 (9), 3, 4, 5, 7, or 10-15.

     Make sure this is different from any other card on your system.
-Note that IRQ2 is the same as IRQ9, as far as Linux is concerned.
+Note that IRQ2 is the same as IRQ9, as far as GNU/Linux is concerned.
 You can "cat /proc/interrupts" for a somewhat complete list of which ones are in use at any given time.
 Here is a list of common usages from Vojtech Pavlik <vojtech@suse.cz>: